noreallyimfine/ebird-project/README.md

 ### Predictive Model
-For the predictive model, I labelled bird sightings in my training set as either 'Common', 'Uncommon', or 'Rare' based on the percentage of all bird sightings in their region during that season they represented.
+For the predictive model, I labelled bird sightings in my training set as either [**'Common'**, **'Uncommon'**, or **'Rare'**] based on the percentage of all bird sightings in their region during that season they represented.
 Then I trained some models to predict off new bird sightings.

 ### Lookup Model

 ### Backend